-When the new MitID Erhverv identitites become available it becomes relevant for brokers to select an integration model.
-NemLog-in supports two different integration models, simple integration and advanced integration.
+With the MitID Erhverv identities it is relevant for brokers to select an integration model.
+NemLog-in supports two different integration models, simple integration, and advanced integration.

 In the simple integration model the broker uses a minimum of the available interfaces.
 This lowers the implementation cost and complexity but the end users accessing service providers connected to the broker will interact directly with NemLog-in user interface.